PavelDobranov/pi-extensions/README.md

 ## Extensions

-This catalog is maintained by hand.
-Add each extension here with a short description and a link to its package directory.

 - [`pi-statusline`](extensions/pi-statusline) — theme-aware status line footer
   for Pi.

 ## Installation

-Pi packages are private by default while they are being developed.
 After an extension is published, install it with Pi's native package commands.

 ### Global installation